Forensic Scientist

 6. How many years of school did you do?

-Asked by Kendall G. Koffler about 8 years ago
+Asked by Kendall G. Koffler over 8 years ago

 School project?Email me at Lisa-black@live.com and I'll send you answers I've accumulated.